gramlogic/essays/ior/intro.md

 * But worse, it really is unclear on what basis we imagine that there would be such a guarantee.
 * Along with this, we should be suspicious of the idea that the problem is one of education.
 * What we have is not the true believers against the heretics, but one readership against another.

-Borges's parable anticipates this already.
-A careful reader will note that it is not a story of fantasy against reality, but one fictional world against another.
-The first, the world in which the story begins, invokes the names and places of the non-fiction world, but it is a fiction nonetheless.

-Similarly, in the case of Trump, we have a contest between fundamentally the same kinds of things.
-Whatever their differences, they are both still bodies of texts and claims.
-It is not an easy task to explain why one should be preferred over another, especially against self-interest.
-We should not underestimate this.

 The Borgesian joke: prefer Berkeley's world.